mikearonapi/autorev/SOURCE_OF_TRUTH.md

 1. User has a car, wants to upgrade
 2. Goes to Upgrades page, fills out goals/budget
 3. Submits form, which creates a lead
-4. SuperNatural team follows up
+4. AutoRev team follows up

 ### Journey 3: Exploring Performance